nlpaueb/edgar-crawler/README.md

 - Crawl and download financial reports for each publicly-traded company, for specified years, through the `edgar_crawler.py` module.
 - Extract and clean specific text sections, such as Risk Factors, MD&A, and others, through the `extract_items.py` module. **Currently, we only support extraction of 10-K filings (i.e., annual reports).**

-The toolkit's purpose is to speed up research and experiments that rely on financial information, as they are widely seen in the research literature of economics, finance, business and management.
+The purpose of EDGAR-CRAWLER is to speed up research and experiments that rely on financial information, as they are widely seen in the research literature of economics, finance, business and management.

 ## Table of Contents
 - [Install](#install)